aoijs/documentation/src/functions/usdawaitcmdreaction.md

+---
+description: Makes the bot reply when the user reacts with the given emoji to the command
+---

 # $awaitCmdReaction

 This function will make the bot reply when a user reacts with the given emoji to the command \(ex: !test\)